Krause-House/.github/syncs/08-26-22-retrospective.md

 3. What do you want to learn or work on moving forwards?

+Eli
+1. Learned
+  - Learned the hard way that constant communication really matters.
+Lot of frustration from folks caused by my not communicating what I've been working on and why.
+  - User interviews are an immensely high leverage use of time.
+Really understand now to focus in on "process" over "thoughts".
+Understand what the user does and why, not what they think.
+Establish baselines so we can **measure** what our tools do.

 ### Team Retro
 1. What did we do well?
 2. What can we do better?